ihmeuw-msca/weighted-average/Paper.md

 # Summary

-Interpolation and prediction are a big challenge for big-data applications driven by sparse high dimensional datasets.
+Interpolation and prediction are a significant challenge for big-data applications driven by sparse high dimensional datasets.
-For example, datasets used for the Global Burden of Disease study vary by year, age, sex, and location.
-Interpolation is required to estimate missing data, such as mortality or disease prevalence, when it is not available for particular year/age/sex/location groups.
-These datasets are also sparse, with non-random missing values: decades of data and/or entire age groups may be missing in multiple countries.
+For example, quanitities (e.g. mortality rates and disease prevalence) used within the Global Burden of Disease study vary by year, age, sex, and location.
+These datasets are sparse with non-random missing values; in extreme cases, decades of data or information for entire age groups may be missing in multiple countries based on standards and practices in data collection.
+As a result, interpolation is required to estimate missing data for many year/age/sex/location combinations.

-While there are many well-developed methods and packages for interpolation, including splines [https://pypi.org/project/ndsplines/] [@lyons2019ndsplines],  Loess [https://pypi.org/project/loess/] [@cappellari2013atlas3d], and general interpolation [https://pypi.org/project/pyinterp/], it is difficult to apply these methods to sparse high-dimensional datasets.
+While there are many methods and packages for interpolation, including splines [https://pypi.org/project/ndsplines/] [@lyons2019ndsplines],  Loess [https://pypi.org/project/loess/] [@cappellari2013atlas3d], and geo-reference data [https://pypi.org/project/pyinterp/], it is difficult to apply these methods to sparse high-dimensional datasets.
-First, support for Loess is limited to two dimensions, while support for pyinterp is limited to four.
-More importantly, when working with sparse datasets, sophisticated methods may not have enough information to find the `interpolated' solution, or may require a large number of decisions made by users, making them impractical.
+Support for Loess is limited to two dimensional data, while support for pyinterp is limited to four-dimensional data.
+When working with sparse datasets and high dimensions, sophisticated methods do not have enough information to find the interpolated solution, and the solutions may be unstable, particularly for datapoints close to the boundary.

-In practice, weighted averages of the data are a key approach for sparse high-dimensional datasets.
+Simpler interpolation techniques, particularly weighted averages of the data, are a key  approach for sparse high-dimensional datasets.
 Weighted average can be viewed as a simple case of Loess (taking a zeroth order local regression approach).
-Nevertheless, there are no packages that implement high-dimensional weighted averaging with customizable strategies for weighting.
+Nevertheless, there are no packages that implement high-dimensional weighted averaging with customizable weighting strategies.

-We fill this gap by implementing N-dimensinoal Weig hted Averaging (WeAve).
-WeAve provides a flexible interface to specify an arbitrary number of dimensions, distance functions to measure distances across these dimensions, and kernel functions used to smooth data across the dimensions.
+We fill this gap by implementing N-dimensinoal Weighted Averaging (WeAve).
+WeAve provides a flexible interface to specify an arbitrary number of dimensions, distance functions to measure distances across  dimensions, and kernel functions used to smooth data across the dimensions.
 The package implements and generalizes methods that support widely published Global Burden of Disease studies, [cite GBD 2019], and detailed in [@foreman2012modeling].

 # Statement of Need

-Weighted averaging is a simple technique that allows working with challenging high-dimensional sparse datasets.
+Weighted averaging is a simple technique that allows interpolation for high-dimensional sparse datasets.
-Practitioners who work with such data have deep understanding of each dimension, and need a simple and clear way to incorporate this understanding into the weighted averaging process.
+Practitioners who work with such data may have scientific insight into how related the data is across different dimensions, and need a simple and clear way to incorporate this understanding into the weighted averaging process.

 The `WeAve' package is designed to support any number of dimensions, allow practitioners to design their own distance functions, and to specify parametrized kernels that are used to smooth the data.
 Default settings implement distance functions